How to Fit a Loft Ladder

 What Materials Do I Need to Fit a Loft Ladder?

-The materials that you need to install a loft ladder are listed below:
+The materials that you need to install a loft ladder are listed below, although a large part of the overall loft ladder installation cost will depend on the design and materials being used.

 • Screws